Cytotoxic lesions of the corpus callosum (CLOCCs)

 It appears that the reason the splenium of the corpus callosum is preferentially affected is the presence of a high density of oligodendrocytes expressing large numbers of glutamate affected receptors 12.

 Cytotoxic lesions of the corpus callosum are seen in a wide variety of clinical settings, although exactly which conditions are listed in any one publication varies.
-Classically CLOCCs are seen in patients with seizures or metabolic disturbances, although many other etiologies are recognised.
+Classically CLOCCs are seen in patients with seizures or metabolic disturbances, although many other etiologies are recognized.
 Reported etiologies include 1-5,12:

 - complex relationship – CLOCCs seen in a variety of settings: